Since this was my first ride on and review of Hong Kong Airlines, I’ll start with some background on this airline.

 Pre-Departure and In-Flight Service

 The flight attendants (FAs) were busy prior to departure.
-Beginning five minutes after boarding they offered guava juice and water.
+Five minutes after boarding they offered guava juice and water.
 A few minutes later they came by with newspapers.
 Next they delivered the menus and hot towels.
-Then, they distributed Thailand immigration forms and coupons for using the Premium Lane at immigration Last, they took dinner orders.
+Then, they distributed Thailand immigration forms and coupons for using the Premium Lane at immigration.
+Last, they took dinner orders.

 Our route of flight was direct to BKK.
 Cruise altitude was 40,000 feet.
 To complete the 1,050 miles to BKK, flight time was predicted to be 2:27 with arrival at BKK at 11:53pm local time.